Dawn-Of-Justice/gitreadlater/Monetization.md

 ### 2. API Keys

-Get your API keys from the Stripe Dashboard:
+Get your API keys from the Paddle Dashboard:

 1. Go to **Developers** > **API keys**
 2. Use the **Publishable key** for your frontend